02david20/PetriNet/README.md

 6. The program reinitializes the Petri Net in accordance to its original initial marking.
 7. The user must first set a limit on the number of tokens in a place, then the programs will proceed to create a transition system based on the input.
 If the operation time of the function does not exceed a certain limit then a transition system will be printed in the form of an adjacency list.
 8. If the option is “clear“ or “cls” or “Clear” or “CLEAR”, the program clears the screen.
-9.
-Otherwise, their will be Invalid Choice and the program will asked you to enter again.
+Otherwise, the input will be considered Invalid Choice and the program will asked you to enter again.

-After that, You will be asked to be continued or not.
+After that, you will be asked to be continued or not.

 # Petri Net Visualizing
 ## Motivation